Because it’s such a popular area, there are tons of awesome restaurants in the Toronto Entertainment District to eat at.

 Here are some of the best restaurants to eat in the Entertainment District in Toronto!

-They serve Northern Thai cuisine, and their Khao Soi is divine!
+They serve up Northern Thai cuisine here in Toronto, and their Khao Soi is divine.

-It gets insanely busy during peak lunch and dinner hours, so try to go earlier or later.
+It gets insanely busy during peak lunch and dinner hours, so try to go earlier or later, or just get takeout.

 From bright teal walls, to fun yellow chairs, to airy green plants, General Assembly is the definition of Instagram-worthy.

-This aesthetically pleasing spot serves up delicious wood-fired pizzas.
+This aesthetically pleasing pizza spot serves up delicious wood-fired pizzas.

 The Lamb Borghini (Middle Eastern-inspired) and Acapulco Gold (v spicy) are both amazing.